 I’ll be honest, most things I bake don’t make it to the blog.
 For starters, I don’t bake very often.
 Our household (not including the dogs), is just 2 of us.
 And if 12 cookies are made one day, 12 cookies will be gone the next day.

 When I do bake, I’d call it experimental more than anything else.
-I can’t bring myself to follow a recipe all the way through without changing at least a few things… sometimes an attempt to healthify things… other times, I’m just too lazy to go out and get the exact ingredients.
+I can’t bring myself to follow a recipe all the way through without changing at least a few things, sometimes as an attempt to healthify things.
+Other times, I’m just too lazy to go out and get the exact ingredients.
 You know how I like to work with what I’ve got.

 But every now and then one of my “trial by error” baking projects works out.
-This one I was especially pleased with.
-These didn’t really flatten out like I thought they might, but I really enjoyed the thicker texture of these cookies.
-Not too dense, nicely chewy and moist… and filled with walnuts and chocolate.
+These gluten-free chocolate chip cookies were one I was especially pleased with.
+These didn’t flatten out like I thought they might, but I really enjoyed the thicker texture of these gluten-free cookies.
+They’re not too dense, nicely chewy, and moist, and, of course, filled with walnuts and chocolate.

-They’re partially made with coconut flour, which I’ve been experimenting with since it’s so healthy.
-It has tons of fiber, but it can make your baked goods so so dry if you use too much (and also if you over-bake).
+In these cookies, I use part gluten-free flour blend and part coconut flour, which I’ve been experimenting with since it’s so healthy.
+It has tons of fiber, but be careful – it can make your baked goods very dry if you use too much and if you over-bake.

-1. Add lots of nuts and chocolate, that’s not the area to skimp.
+- Add lots of nuts and chocolate.
+That’s not the area to skimp.